-School Culture

-Throughout the semester, the School of Architecture hosts a variety of lectures, student events, exhibitions, symposia, and other opportunities for students to engage with architectual ideas and practitioners from around the world.
-The Greenwald and Garofalo Fellowships bring additional visiting faculty of note to the school; students collaborate with these fellows to create exhibitions or participate in short workshops on topics of contemporary relevance.
+The interior of Notre, a boutique in Chicago's West Loop designed by Thomas Kelley's practice Norman Kelley, 2019.
+Photo by Chris Leh. • School Culture Throughout the semester, the School of Architecture hosts a variety of lectures, student events, exhibitions, symposia, and other opportunities for students to engage with architectural ideas and practitioners from around the world.
+The Greenwald and Garofalo Fellowships bring additional visiting faculty of note to the school: students collaborate with these fellows to create exhibitions or participate in workshops on topics of contemporary relevance.
 Graduate students also edit and design an independent and nationally recognized print journal, Fresh Meat.

-Each May, the Year End Show displays and grants awards to the year's strongest work; hundreds of students and their families and friends attend the party, which takes over the entire Architecture + Design Studios building.
+Each spring, students position their ideas and build a professional network at Portfolio Day and Career Fair events.
+In May, the Year End Show displays and grants awards to the year's strongest work; hundreds of students and their families and friends attend the party, which spreads throughout the Architecture + Design Studios building.
+Models and drawings on display during the Year End Show, May 2018.

-A lecture by the Spanish architect Cristina Goberna Pesudo, of Fake Industries Architectural Agonism, part of the Spring 2019 lecture series.
+A lecture by the Spanish architect Cristina Goberna Pesudo, part of the Spring 2019 lecture series.

 Andrew Zago shows us how to make the perfect Manhattan and musical guest Jon Langford leads a Zoom sing-along during our first virtual Year End Show, May 2020.
+55